How to Get College Scholarships in 2024 (+Mistakes to Avoid)

 - Write an essay (or a few short ones)

 However, there’s an easier way to go about the process that doesn’t involve writing 60+ unique essays.
-Don’t get me wrong: Each scholarship application is going to take time and a bit of nuance in order to create a compelling case for you that’ll have the reader clamoring to give you the scholarship money.
+Don’t get me wrong: Each scholarship application is going to take time and a bit of nuance to create a compelling case for you that’ll have the reader clamoring to give you the scholarship money.
 But you can make the process a lot more effective and simple if you just look at the letters of recommendation and essays.

 Getting a college scholarship (or ideally multiple scholarships) is a numbers game, yes.
 But it’s also more than that.

-In order to actually LAND some scholarships and put money in the bank, you’ll need to get smart about your strategy.
+To LAND some scholarships and put money in the bank, you’ll need to get smart about your strategy.

 At the foundation of this strategy are two things: